 §2820.
 RESTORATION AFTER TWO YEARS.
-Should any member suspended for non-payment of dues or have the same remitted by his Lodge, said member may apply to his Lodge for restoration; however such member shall not be restored except by a two-thirds vote by secret ballot of all members present at the next stated meeting after the application for restoration is presented.
-He shall thereafter pay, as a condition of his restoration, the arrearage dues for the two years before his suspension plus the current year (two plus one) unless such arrearage and dues have been remitted by his Lodge.
+If any member has been suspended by his Lodge for more than two years for non-payment of dues, said member may apply to his Lodge for restoration; however, such member shall not be restored except by a two-thirds vote by secret ballot of all members present at the next stated meeting after the application for restoration is presented.
+He shall thereafter pay, as a condition of his restoration, the dues in arrears for the two years before his suspension plus the current year (two plus one) unless such arrearage and dues have been remitted by his Lodge.